 Although the data clearly suggests a link between gum disease and oral health, the cause is more challenging to suss out.
 One of the most effective ways to prevent gum disease is a consistent oral health routine which includes daily brushing and flossing, partnered with regular dental check ups.
 Those with depression know that it can make it difficult to perform everyday tasks, and often hygiene can suffer as a result.
 Dental phobia can also be a factor, as it’s linked to those with anxiety.
 Many who experience moderate or severe anxiety at the dentist may avoid going for years, which can put your oral health in jeopardy.
 Those with dental phobia should speak with their dentist about sedation dentistry, or drug-free relaxation dentistry, such as NuCalm.

 What this study shows is that those with depression or anxiety should take extra precaution to protect their oral health.
 The American Dental Association suggests brushing twice a day and flossing once a day.
 This will remove plaque before it can harden into tarter, protecting your teeth from decay and your gums from infection.
 Visiting the dentist every six months is also an important step to protecting your mouth, as it ensures any complications can be treated before they worsen.

-If you are in Wichita Falls, TX or surrounding areas and looking for an experienced dentist to protect the health and beauty of your smile, please call 940-322-2252 today for an appointment at StarImage Dentistry.
+If you are looking for an experienced Wichita Falls dentist to protect the health and beauty of your smile, please call 940-322-2252 today for an appointment at StarImage Dentistry.